soodoku/tldr/summaries/39_red_state_blue_state.md

 ## Red State Blue State

+"Paradoxes" =

+1. Rich states vote Democratic but rich people vote Republican.
+2. Richer counties in rich states vote Democratic (California and NY have some examples where journos are concentrated) --- see 'the second order availability bias'

+Cor(Income, PID) over time: https://github.com/soodoku/anes_inc_pid_cor

+Rich people in rich states have increasingly become socially liberal and they are voting against their 'class interests.'
+Rich people in rich states are also becoming economically liberal.

 ### Cor.
 Econ. and Social Ideology and Income by State

 TL;DR = low corr. and +ve cor. b/w social ideology (more conservative is higher) and income in red states